llmXive automated discovery

 Model selection — right-sized to each task

 Each pipeline step is associated with an appropriate open model.
 Long, complex tasks (planning, paper writing, deep review) are routed to Qwen3.5 122B; faster, less complex tasks (clarifying questions, atomization, quick judgments) are routed to Gemma 3 27B.
-All inference runs on Dartmouth’s Discovery Cluster, with fallbacks to Hugging Face as needed.
+All inference runs on Dartmouth’s Discovery Cluster, with a fallback to open-weight Hugging Face models run locally via transformers as needed.

 Click a step to see what happens there — its inputs, outputs, the agents it uses, and recent example artifacts.